-In order to vote members must be fully paid up and at least eighteen years old or at least sixteen and playing senior sport for one of the constituent sections at the date of the meeting.
+In order to vote members must be full members, be fully paid up and at least eighteen years old at the date of the meeting.
 A fully paid up member is defined as one appearing on one of the lists of fully paid up members submitted to the Secretary by the constituent sections not less than 72 hours before the meeting.
-Support members are not entitled to vote.

-The quorum for all Annual General Meetings of the Association is 20 members eligible to vote, and at Extraordinary General Meetings 20 members eligible to vote.
+The quorum for all General Meetings of the Association is 20 members eligible to vote.

-The Management Committee is responsible for managing the facilities; including the maintenance and insurance of the grounds and buildings, (excluding the playing areas of the respective sections), and the operation of the bar.
+The Management Committee are responsible for managing the facilities; including the maintenance and insurance of the grounds and building and the operation of the bar.

-The Management Committee has the power to set rules for the use of the facilities.
+The Management Committee has the power to adopt and issue bye-laws or rules for the use of the facilities.
 Such bye-laws and rules can come into operation immediately provided that they are subject to review by the Management Committee and are not inconsistent with the provisions of this constitution.

 The constituent sections must maintain bank accounts the names of which clearly identify them as belonging to the section and indicating that they are: ‘a Constituent Section of Collingham and Linton Sports Association’.
-The Treasurer of the Association must have access to these accounts in order to verify balances, and the Treasurers of the Sections access to the central CALSA account(s).
+All these bank accounts must be at the same branch of the same bank as the main CALSA bank account.
+The Treasurer of the Association must have access to these accounts in order to verify balances.
 These section bank accounts must not have overdraft facilities.

 All funds of a constituent section must be held in a bank account or multiple bank accounts of the relevant section.
 If funds belonging to a section are held by the Association then this must be recorded in a reserve account within the Association’s accounts which clearly identifies the funds as belonging to that section.